opencomputeproject/ocp-diag-core/ocpdiag/g3doc/parameter.md

 ![parameter_help_flag](parameter_help_flag.png)

-**Note:** Parameter descriptions are available only when the Meltan executable is built with the flag `--protocopt=--include_source_info`.
+**Note:** Parameter descriptions are available only when the OCPDiag executable is built with the flag `--protocopt=--include_source_info`.

 **Example:** `--help` dumps of the `simple` test when no